 Degenerative disc disease is a natural change in the body that occurs over time.
 In some cases, it can happen to people at a younger age than others as a result of injuries, or other strain on the spine.

-Degenerative disc disease is where the discs in the spine break down and causes a loss of fluid in the discs, or tiny tears and cracks in the disc.
-These can cause the discs to lose the ability to absorb shock, and can cause the discs to be forced out of alignment and result in a bulging disc.
+Degenerative disc disease is where the discs in the spine break down and cause a loss of fluid in the discs or tiny tears and cracks in the disc.
+These can cause the discs to lose the ability to absorb shock and can cause the discs to be forced out of alignment and result in a bulging disc.

 This can cause neck and shoulder pain.
 When degenerative disc disease takes place in the cervical spine, the discs will lose hydration and height over time.
-Unwanted pressure will increase in the muscles, ligaments and tendons and can result in neck and shoulder stiffness. soft tissues, such as ligaments and muscles.
+Unwanted pressure will increase in the muscles, ligaments, and tendons and can result in neck and shoulder stiffness.
 This process can result in neck pain and stiffness.

-These are common causes for neck and shoulder pain.
+These are common causes of neck and shoulder pain.

 So, how do I get rid of neck and shoulder pain?

 That’s a great question!
 One that we can answer.
 Here are: